 After computing \eqref{eq:gnn_a_to_b}--\eqref{eq:gnn_b} for $L$ iterations, neural enhanced message passing is performed as follows.
 First, neural enhanced versions $\tilde{\phi}_{a_i}$ of the messages $\phi_{a_i}$ are obtained by computing and setting $\tilde{\phi}_{a_i}(0) \rmv=\rmv \phi_{a_i}(0)$.
 Here, $\text{ReLU}(\cdot)$ is a rectified linear unit and $\bar{\phi}_{a_i}$ is a normalized\footnote{Multiplying BP messages by a constant factor does not alter the resulting beliefs \cite{KscFreLoe:01}.} version of $\phi_{a_i}$ (cf.~\cite[Sec.~IX-A2]{MeyKroWilLauHlaBraWin:J18}), i.e.,

 Note that $\phi_{a_i}(j)$, $j \rmv\in\rmv \{1,\dots,J\}$ represents the likelihood that the legacy \ac{po} $i$ is associated to measurement $j$ \cite{MeyKroWilLauHlaBraWin:J18}.
-Consequently, the $\text{ReLU}\big(\gamma_{i}(j) \big) \rmv>\rmv 0$ term in \eqref{eq:nebp_combine_a} provided by the \ac{gnn} implements object shape association, i.e., the likelihood that the legacy \ac{po} $i$ is associated to the measurement $j$ is increased if the raw sensor data extracted for legacy POs resembles the raw sensor data extracted for measurements.
+Consequently, the $\text{ReLU}\big(\gamma_{i}(j) \big) \rmv>\rmv 0$ term in \eqref{eq:nebp_combine_a} provided by the \ac{gnn} implements object shape association, i.e., the likelihood that the legacy \ac{po} $i$ is associated to the measurement $j$ is increased if the shape features extracted for legacy POs resembles the shape features extracted for measurements.

 Next, neural enhanced versions $\tilde{\phi}_{b_j}$ of the messages $\phi_{b_j}$ are obtained by computing